mwwoodworth/myroofgenius-app/docs/DEPLOYMENT.md

 # MyRoofGenius Deployment Guide

-This guide outlines how to deploy the MyRoofGenius application, including the database, backend services, and frontend.
+This guide outlines how to deploy the MyRoofGenius frontend and connect it to the external FastAPI backend.

 ## Prerequisites

 - **Node.js 18+** and npm installed.
 - **Supabase** account (for database, auth, and storage).
 - **Stripe** account (for payment processing).
-- **OpenAI API key** (for AI features).
-- **Resend API key** (for sending emails).
 - **Vercel** account (for deploying the Next.js app, recommended).

 ## 1. Clone Repository & Install